GitCoder052023/ChatLLama/README.md

 3. **Chat:**
    - Use the intuitive chat interface to send messages and receive streaming responses from the local AI.
+   - Select your preferred AI model from the dropdown menu for personalized interactions.
    - Enjoy real-time updates via Socket.io.

 4. **Logout:**